lonord/draft-js-delete-selection-plugin/README.md

 # draft-js-delete-selection-plugin
 A plugin for draft-js-plugins-editor to delete selection content.

-By this plugin, you can delete selected text by press backspace.
+By this plugin, you can delete selected text by press `backspace`.

 ## Usage